pscally1005/pscally1005.github.io/_posts/archive/2024-05-02-mug-brownie.markdown

 - syrup
 - mug
 - microwave
 Description: These mug brownies are perfect for when you want just 1 dessert instead of a whole pan.
 They're ultra gooey dark chocolate brownies without any added sugar, and contain less than 200 calories per mug.
-It takes only 5 minutes to make, and only dirties a mug and a spoon.
-If you like mug desserts, check out my <a href="protein-mug-cake">Protein Mug Cake</a>
+It takes only 5 minutes to make, and only dirties a mug and a spoon
 Instructions:
 - In a mug, mix together the oat flour and cocoa powder until fully combined.
 Add in the applesauce, milk, and syrup.
 Mix fully to form a thick batter<br><br>